Truckee & Donner Lake

 → Truckee Nightlife

 After tiring yourself out all day, head to Historic Downtown Truckee.
 In downtown, you'll find plenty of mom-and-pop shopping and dining options.
-Downtown Truckee is really cute and a great place to grab food and a drink after exploring the outdoors all day, then head back to your cozy cabin and light the fireplace. :)
+Downtown Truckee is really cute and a great place to grab food and a drink after exploring the outdoors all day, then head back to your cozy cabin and light up the fireplace. :)

 If you like casinos, dancing, gambling, drinking, dining, buffets, and shows, go to either Reno (30 minutes away) or South Lake Tahoe (1+ hours).
 The best nightclub for dancing near Truckee and North Lake Tahoe is EDGE Nightclub at the Peppermill Resort in Reno.
 The phone number for Edge Nightclub guest list, bottle service, and other inquiries is (775) 689-7444.